10 questions you always wanted to ask a… milliner

 Why should people wear hats?

 A hat makes clothing identifiable, dramatic and, most importantly, fashion.
 Everyone from showgirls to dictators know that by wearing a hat they will be centre of attention.
 They make a girl look like a princess and a princess look like a queen.
 They are completely transformable.
 They are the most powerful accessory.

 What would you say to the people who say, "Oh, I don't suit hats"?

 What was the first hat you ever created and how do you feel about it now?

 There were two.
-There was one that was made out of black toweling and red net like a David Bowie flash, but that was just a headband.
-The first proper hat I made was from my sister's blouse, a box of cornflakes, and a plastic iris.
-The first hat I created for a fashion show was a low, round, crowned felt, which looked a little bit like the Pope's hat, that was made for Jasper Conran's show.
+There was one which was made out of black towelling and red net like a David Bowie flash, but that was just a headband.
+The first proper hat I made was from my sister's blouse, a box of cornflakes and a plastic Iris.
+The first hat I created for a fashion show was a low, round, crowned felt, which looked a little bit like the Pope's hat, which was made for Jasper Conran's show.